-Finally, there are also several grant programs (outside of DVRPC) administered by the state and federal governments specifically targeting freight.
-PennDOT's Rail Freight Assistance Program (RFAP), and Rail Transportation Alternatives Program (RTAP) provide assistance with investment in rail freight infrastructure.
-USDOT's Rebuilding American Infrastructure with Sustainability and Equity (RAISE) discretionary grant program (formerly known as BUILD and TIGER), National Infrastructure Project Assistance Program and INFRA grant program (formerly known as the Fostering Advancements in Shipping and Transportation for the Long-term Achievement of National Efficiencies, or FASTLANE program) provides for major investments in roads, rail, transit, and port infrastructure.
+Finally, there are also several grant programs (outside of DVRPC) administered by the State and the Federal governments specifically targeting freight.
+PennDOT's Rail Freight Assistance program (RFAP), and Rail Transportation Alternatives Program (RTAP) provides assistance with investment in rail freight infrastructure.
+The USDOT's Rebuilding American Infrastructure with Sustainability and Equity (RAISE) discretionary grant program (formerly known as BUILD and TIGER), National Infrastructure Project Assistance Program (MEGA) and the Infrastructure for Rebuilding America (INFRA) grant program (formerly known as the Fostering Advancements in Shipping and Transportation for the Long-term Achievement of National Efficiencies, or FASTLANE program) provides for major investments in roads, rail, transit, and port infrastructure.